Content on this page was generated by AI and has not been manually reviewed.

 How can I recover if auto-connect stops working after an OS update?

 Run through the basic checks: re-enable Auto Connect, update the Proton VPN app, review background permissions, and verify battery optimization settings.
 If the issue persists, consult Proton VPN support with logs or a crash report to identify compatibility issues introduced by the update.
-Surfshark vpn price breaking down the costs and value: plans, features, discounts, and how it stacks up
+Do vpns actually work on crunchyroll in 2026 the full guide

 Is auto-connect safe on shared or public devices?